Skip to content

 • Testing instructions

-Step 6 — Plan complex tasks with Task Plans
+Step 6 — Execute work with Run Task (Task Plans)

-Task Plans give you a review gate before any code is written.
-See the Task Plans guide for the full lifecycle and tips.
+See the Task Plans guide for the full lifecycle, abort-on-failure behaviour, and tips.

-The Lessons Learned accordion at the bottom of the Development Board lets you record insights about each repository:
+The Lessons Learned accordion (available alongside repositories in Develop Mode projects, and on the Development Board in Design Mode) lets you record insights per repository:

 • Click the Lessons Learned header to expand.